Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 />
 ```

-The `value` and `onChange` attributes are used for the for the React input pattern.
+The `value` and `onChange` attributes are used for the React input pattern.

 ```JavaScript
 <input